 6. As a purchaser, must I sign an estate agency agreement when I ask an agent to show me a flat?

-With reference to section 45 of the Estate Agents Ordinance, you and your agent must sign an agency agreement before you purchase (or inspect) a residential property.
+With reference to section 45 of the Estate Agents Ordinance, you and your agent must sign an agency agreement before you engage an agent to perform agency services to purchase (or inspect) a residential property.
 Otherwise, the agent cannot serve you.

 The Estate Agency Agreement for Purchase of Residential Properties in Hong Kong (Form 4) is designed for Purchasers .
 This agreement is provided by the Estate Agents Authority in accordance with the Estate Agents Ordinance.
 It must be duly signed by you and your agent.
 The items contained in this agency agreement include: the duties of the agent, the commission payable by the purchaser and the validity period of that agreement, etc.